MidnightDreamerX17/skill20/Psionics/README.md

 | 17             | 81,000       | 40,500        | 170
 | 19             | 100,000      | 50,000        | 190

+Cognizance crystals are crafted with the Craft (Psionic Focuses) (INT) skill.

 ## Manifestation Items

 The common market value per use of an item is as follows: